Set a 12,000 feet above sea level Cusco, the ancient capital of the Incas, has…

-One of the first things you notice is the traffic – it is very busy, vibrant place.
-Unfortunately there is not a lot of control on vehicle emissions so the air isn’t too healthy.
+One of the first things you notice is the traffic – it is a very busy, vibrant place.
+Unfortunately, there is not a lot of control on vehicle emissions so the air isn’t too healthy.
 The second thing you notice is the huge number of minivans and buses, packed with people carrying them to and from work.
-Lima has a population of 9 million people, out of the total of 27 million for the whole of the country.
+Lima has a population of 9 million people, out of a total of 27 million for the whole of the country.

 Our first stop is Plaza de Armas, (main square) the historic centre that is home to the Palace of Government, City Hall and its magnificent 16th century cathedral.
 We are given a tour of the Cathedral, with its 15 adjoining chapels including one which contains the remains of Francisco Pizarro.
 The ornate alter and the wonderfully carved the choir stalls make it a worthwhile place to visit.